mspbannister/ud120-projects/final_project/P5_submission.md

 RF: Accuracy: 0.84179, Precision: 0.40236, Recall: 0.22150
 ```

-Based on these results, I decided to use DT in my final analysis, as it provided the most balanced performance between evaluation metrics.
+Based on these results, I decided to use DT in my final analysis, as it provided the most balanced performance between evaluation metrics (and achieved the minimum recall of 0.3 specified in the project brief).

 ## Validation

 *What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?*

-Validation is the process of retaining a sample of the data set and using it to test the classifier once it has been tuned.
-This is important, because if the classifier is only tuned using a training and test set, it may become overfitted to the test set and thus underperform in real life applications.
+Validation is the process of retaining a sample of the data set and using it to test the classifier once it has been tuned and trained.
+This is important, because if the classifier is only tuned using training and test sets, it may become overfitted to the test set and thus underperform in real life applications.
 The validation set therefore acts as a final check to ensure overfitting has not occurred.

 With small data sets such as the Enron set, the data sampling process that creates the training, test and validation sets can have a significant impact on the classifier’s performance – for example, if the distribution of data in the training set does not reflect that of the wider set.
 To overcome this, I used a cross-validation function (stratified shuffle split), which randomly splits the data into k samples and trains the classifier on each of the k-1 samples, before validating it on the remaining data.
 The classifier’s performance is thus averaged across each of the samples.